 Let’s face it.
 The increase in access to online shopping has drastically cut down the amount of brick and mortar businesses we frequent.
 In fact, PowerReviews’ data shows that in a single month nearly 60% of people make up to three online purchases through Amazon alone.

 As online shopping grows, so too does the competition.
-And with an astounding 86% of consumers saying reviews are an essential resources when making purchase decisions, product reviews are more important than ever.
+And with an astounding 86% of consumers saying reviews are an essential resource when making purchase decisions, product reviews are more important than ever.
 To effectively drive traffic, conversions and sales you need get more reviews from your customers, and we’ll tell you how.

 This guide details not only how to do that, but also discusses why reviews are important, what makes a quality review and how to leverage a ratings and review platform to make your life easier.